 BLISTERS - It is common for treated areas to develop blisters.
-It is important to keep skin clean and moist during this time.
+It is important to keep skin clean and moist during this time and to not pick at blistering.

-PEELING- It is common for treated areas to peel.
+PEELING - It is common for treated areas to peel.
 Once skin begins to peel it will generally turn dark.
 Do not pick at skin; It is important to allow skin to heal on its own.